jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 :Type: ``string``

 A string representing a custom signature version to use with a service (e.g., ``v4``, etc.).
-Per/operation signature version MAY override this requested signature version if needed.
+Per operation signature version MAY override this requested signature version, if needed.

-The following examples show how to configure an Amazon S3 client to use `signature version 4 <http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html>`_:
+The following examples show how to configure an |S3| client to use `signature version 4 <http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html>`_:

 .. code-block:: php

-    // Set a preferred signature version.
+    // Set a preferred signature version
     $s3 = new Aws\S3\S3Client([
         'version'           => '2006-03-01',
         'region'            => 'us-west-2',